-A three-day conference in April 2019, bringing together the UK applied mathematics community to discuss recent advances within the field.
+UK's largest applied mathematics conference bringing together students, academics and industry professionals to discuss recent advances within the field.

 Bringing together over 300 students, early career researchers and established academic staff, the conference is an excellent opportunity for you to hear and present the latest ideas in modern applied mathematics.